DaveMielke/NBP/b2g/ui/doc/navigation.rst

 set before the start of the selection has been set, i.e. steps 3 and 4 may be performed before steps 1 and 2 have been performed.

+A quick way to select all of the characters is to press Space+Dot8+a (dot 1).

 The current text selection is highlighted via |the selection indicator|.

 Selecting text is useful in at least the following ways:

 * Typing a character deletes the selected text, puts the cursor where